How to Install Java in Linux?

 Create a package in src folder as follows

-Step 5: Java is an Object Oriented Programming language which works using classes and objects.
-And a basic requirement to run any java program is that it must have at least one class.
+Step 5: As an Object-Oriented Programming language, Java operates on the principles of classes and objects.
+Every Java program must contain at least one class to execute successfully.
 Create a new class in the package created above following the same steps.

 Step 5